 The Gharti, (or Bhujel) are considered an offshoot of the Indian Chettri who, due to poverty, served royal families and nobles as bonded laborers, palanquin-bearers (an enclosed litter), and water-carriers.
 Traditionally, the men were palanquin-bearers and the women water-carriers, but today most labor on farms.
 Vermilion and a bead necklace are the symbols of married women.
-The services of a Brahman are sought for performing birth, marriage and death rituals.
+The services of a Brahmin are sought for performing birth, marriage and death rituals.
 They worship deities such as Kali, Lakshmi and Kanchyaga.

 Bhutan does not provide a welcome to Christian missionaries.